Inborn errors of metabolism:

 Concomitant corticosteroids, valproic acid, or haloperidol may increase plasma ammonia levels; monitor closely.
 May be potentiated by probenecid.
 Antagonizes midazolam; monitor.
 May antagonize CYP3A4 substrates with narrow therapeutic index (eg, alfentanil, quinidine, cyclosporine).

-Diarrhea, flatulence, headache, nausea, vomiting, decreased appetite, hyperammonemia, dizziness, fatigue, upper abdominal pain, rash.
-Also peds: neutropenia, pyrexia, hypophagia, cough, nasal congestion, rhinorrhea, papule.
+Diarrhea, flatulence, headache, nausea, vomiting, decreased appetite, dizziness, fatigue, abdominal pain; hyperammonemia.
+In children: also rash, neutropenia, constipation, pyrexia, hypophagia, cough, nasal congestion, rhinorrhea, papule.

 Enroll women exposed to Ravicti during pregnancy by calling (855) 823-2595.